CruGlobal/godtools-swift/README.md

 - Should be responsible for a single task and named to reflect that task.
 - Operates on the data layer utilizing dependency inversion.
 This means UseCases should only point to interfaces.
 - Should define inputs needed to produce the output of the UseCase.
 UseCases should typically produce a DomainModel output that encapsulates the business requirements.
-- Once a UseCase is defined, it is then composed of 1 or more interfaces (dependency inversion principle) to complete the Use Case DomainModel.
+- Once a UseCase is defined, it is then composed of 1 or more interfaces (dependency inversion principle) to complete the UseCase DomainModel.
 - By using dependency inversion, concrete implementations can isolate the business rules keeping the data layer free from such responsibilities.

 ##### Use Cases (Best Practices)